Filing for a Social Security Disability Claim based on Osteoarthritis

 To receive disability benefits based on degenerative joint disease under Section 1.18, you must show that you have:

-To show your physical limitation and how it affects activities of daily living, you must present medical documentation from a health care professional such as a physician.
-Your medical records may include the use of a mobility device like a walker, cane, or wheelchair.
+To show your physical limitation and how it affects activities of daily living, you must present medical documentation from a health care professional, such as a physician.
+Your medical records may include the use of a mobility device like a walker, a cane, or a wheelchair.

 If you’re denied Social Security disability insurance, you will have to file an appeal and provide enough evidence and data to support your claim.
-A disability lawyer specializing in representing individuals with degenerative joint disease and osteoarthritis can walk you through the appeals process.
+A disability lawyer with experience in Social Security Disability claims based on osteoarthritis or degenerative joint disease can walk you through the appeals process.

 Pekas Smith Disability Attorneys: Now Taking New Cases for Degenerative Joint Disease

 Pekas Smith Disability Attorneys offers free consultations for people seeking disability benefits.
-You may be at the stage of considering if applying is right for you.
-You may be ready to apply.
-Even if you need to appeal a denial of benefits, our lawyers may assist you.
-We represent people at all stages in their SSDI claims.
+You may be at the stage of considering whether applying is right for you.
+Or you may be ready to apply and just need someone to verify your evidence.
+Even if you need to appeal a denial of benefits, our lawyers are ready to assist you.
+We represent people at all stages in their SSDI claims!

-Call or message us today for your consultation and to start your case.
+Call or message us today for your consultation and start your case.

 Degenerative Joint Disease and SSDI – FAQs